 The National Academy of Sciences (NAS) is a private, nonprofit organization of the country’s leading researchers.
 The NAS recognizes and promotes outstanding science through election to membership; publication in its journal, PNAS; and its awards, programs, and special activities.
-Through the National Research Council, the NAS provides objective, science-based advice on critical issues affecting the nation.
-Read More
+Through the National Academies of Sciences, Engineering, and Medicine, the NAS provides objective, science-based advice on critical issues affecting the nation.
+Read More»

 Election to NAS membership in the NAS is considered one of the highest honors that a scientist can receive.
 Read more about our members and their contributions to science.